Transmission of COVID-19

 COVID-19 is mainly transmitted from person to person through inhaling air contaminated by droplets/aerosols and small airborne particles containing the virus.
 Infected people exhale those particles as they breathe, talk, cough, sneeze, or sing.
-Transmission is most likely at closer range but, can also occur can occur over longer distances, particularly indoors.
+Transmission is most likely at closer range but can also occur over longer distances, particularly indoors.

 The virus spreads through virus-laden fluid particles, or droplets, which are created in the respiratory tract, and they are expelled by the mouth and the nose.
 There are three types of transmission: "droplet" and "contact", which are associated with large droplets, and "airborne", which is associated with small droplets.
 If the droplets are above a certain critical size, they settle faster than they evaporate, and therefore they contaminate surfaces surrounding them.
-Droplets that are below a certain critical size, generally thought to be <100μm diameter, evaporate faster than they settle; due to that fact, they form respiratory aerosol particles that remain airborne for a long period of time over extensive distances.
+Droplets that are below a certain critical size, generally thought to be <100 micrometres (μm) diameter, evaporate faster than they settle; due to that fact, they form respiratory aerosol particles that remain airborne for a long period of time over extensive distances.

 Infectivity can begin four to five days before the onset of symptoms.
 Infected people can spread the disease even if they are pre-symptomatic or asymptomatic.
 Most commonly, the peak viral load in upper respiratory tract samples occurs close to the time of symptom onset and declines after the first week after symptoms begin.
 Current evidence suggests a duration of viral shedding and the period of infectiousness of up to ten days following symptom onset for people with mild to moderate COVID-19, and up to 20 days for persons with severe COVID-19, including immunocompromised people.